Cracked Teeth – Lincoln, NE

 How can you tell if a tooth is cracked?
 Diagnosing cracked teeth can be very difficult.
 You may not be able to tell which tooth hurts or whether the pain is from an upper tooth or lower tooth.
 A crack may appear as a hairline fracture, running vertically along the tooth.
-Cracked teeth for Lincoln, NE dental patients are often invisible to the eye and rarely show up on an X-ray.
+Cracked teeth for Lincoln, NE dental patients are often invisible to the naked eye and rarely show up on an x-ray.

-You can help our staff determine which tooth is causing the problem by noting when and where you have sensitivity to heat or cold, to sweet, sour or sticky food and approximately where the pain is when you are chewing.
+You can help our staff determine which tooth is causing the problem by noting when and where you feel sensitivity to heat or cold, to sweet, sour or sticky foods, and approximate where the pain is when you are chewing.

 What Causes a Tooth to Crack?

 A tooth may crack due to :

 - Chewing on hard objects or foods such as ice, nuts, or hard candy